kpberry/image-to-ascii/README.md

 ### -n, --noise-scale <NOISE_SCALE>                [default: 0]
 Adds noise to the value of the metric for each character.
 Can either be used to diversify characters in output by "breaking ties" or add a glitch effect, depending on the amount of noise used.

+### --no-color
+Causes the output to be black and white.
+Intended for environments that don't support colored output, e.g., some terminals, some editors or text environments, etc.

 ### -o, --out-path <OUT_PATH>
 Path to write the output to.
 If no value is provided, output will be displayed in the console.
-Supports outputting to .json or .gif.
+Has been tested to work with .gif, .png, .jpg, .bmp, .svg, and .json file formats.
 Any gif viewer can display .gif output, and viewer.html can be used to display .json gif output.

 ### -t, --threads <THREADS>                        [default: 1]
 Number of threads to use when converting pixel chunks to characters.
 Higher values can reduce conversion time.